 It is also amazing that a number of the psalms seem to point to Jesus with great clarity and insight.
 These psalms may have originally been written about a particular person or about some important event in Israel’s history, but with the help of Spirit-inspired hindsight, we can also see in them revelations of God’s plan of salvation in Christ.
 And that, probably more than anything else, is what helps the psalms give us a spiritual perspective to our lives.

-I hope these thoughts help you to appreciate the psalms and—even more importantly—pray them.
+I hope you enjoy reading this issue.
+I hope it helps you to appreciate the psalms and—even more importantly—pray them.